datacontroller/docs.datacontroller.io/docs/dcu-fileupload.md

 !!! tip
     To get a copy of a file in the right format for upload, use the [file download](/dc-userguide/#usage) feature in the Viewer tab

+!!! warning
+    Lengths are taken from the target table.
+If a CSV contains long strings (eg `"ABCDE"` for a $3 variable) then the rest will be silently truncated (only `"ABC"` staged and loaded).
+This issue does not apply to excel uploads, which are first validated in the browser.